TheRealGabHas/SkyblockStats/README.md

 - **JavaScript**
   - Indentation should be 4 spaces
-  - Quotes inside function should be single quote
-  - Quotes inside constants should be double quotes
+  - Quotes should always be double quotes

 - **Python**
   - Indentation should be 4 spaces